marcinwiacek/pl1/stage1/readme2.md

 What is important:

-* every process on the start has got allocated one page in RAM
+* every process on the start has got allocated one or two pages in RAM
 * more allocations are done only when we try to access some logical address assigned to other page